 2. The moving company should be able to provide a written estimate

 When your belongings are safely loaded onto the moving van, you will have to sign off on an estimate detailing how much all of your item’s cost.
 Most reputable companies will offer you a free estimate and then let you know if any additional fees are associated with your move.
 They will also be able to give you an estimate of how long it will take to complete the job and even provide you a time frame for when it should arrive at its destination.
+As the demand for freight carriers has increased over the years, so has the number of freight experts.
+You can browse hundreds of loads by using the comparison tool that offers access to useful data about companies in the same industry or niche.

 3. A reputable moving company should have all of the required licenses to operate in that area